Why AI projects fail

 - Fear kills more projects than bugs - employees sabotage what threatens them, and no algorithm can fix that

-- The learning gap is the real barrier - not infrastructure or talent, but organizations simply not understanding how to work with AI
+- Organizational design is the real barrier - not infrastructure or talent, but how companies structure authority and accountability around AI

 - Want to avoid these failures?
 Let's discuss your implementation approach.